-When you find yourself heading toward food, Vargas says to take a second to identify where your hunger is.
+When you find yourself heading toward food, our health coaches say to take a second to identify where your hunger is.
 Is it in your head?
 Did you just eat your lunch?
 Is it actually thirst?
 (We often mistake hunger for thirst, so make sure you stay hydrated.)
 Are you bored?
 Or is it true hunger?
 If it is true hunger, take a second to think or plan ahead for a healthy, balanced snack or meal.

 Strategy #2: Practice HALT

 HALT is an acronym used to help break the cycle of emotional eating.
 When you are about to eat a pint of ice cream, munch on a greasy snack or another easy fix, ask yourself Am I Hungry?
 Angry?
 Lonely? or Tired?
 Make sure you are honest with yourself.

 Strategy #3: Mindful meditation

 Meditation helps us with focus, sleep and stress.
 It can also help improve our relationships with eating and managing weight.
 Activities including deep breathing exercises, yoga, prayer, going for a walk, riding a bike, swimming, or progressive muscle reaction.

 Triggers can include foods, feelings or situations that occur at certain times of the day, month or season.
 Plan ahead.
 Acknowledge what time you tend to emotionally eat and prepare ahead of time and replace with a healthy alternative.
 For example, if you are triggered by boredom, try a new hobby that is not food related such as knitting or crafts.
 Or maybe call a friend, try a workout or go for a walk.

 Strategy #5: Avoid tempting foods and keep a food log